spacebanana420/ffscala/README.md

 * image
 * audio

-Any other string is accepted for mediaType, but "image" and "audio" will result in error checking in the context of image and audio encode respectively
+Any other string is accepted for mediaType, but "image" and "audio" will result in error checking in the context of image and audio encode respectively.

 ```scala
 def setVideoEncoder(encoder: String): String